 Give business and life advice

-If you have a lot of knowledge about the creator economy and entrepreneurship in general, talking about tips to be successful with online courses, giving marketing advice, and more can help show off your expertise in a fresh way while reaching the right audience for your services.
+If you have a lot of knowledge about the creator economy and entrepreneurship in general, here’s a great way on how to promote your business on TikTok.
+Talk about tips to be successful with online courses, give marketing advice, and more can help show off your expertise in a fresh way while reaching the right audience for your services.

 Jeremy Deighan’s simple list-format video on tools to outline an online course is fun to watch and straight to the point.
 Here are some list-format ideas that you can adopt for your own channel:

 Three proven steps to a successful course launch